2-Week Maui Itinerary

 Or you could save up your vacation days and spend two blissful weeks basking in the gloriousness that is Maui.

-Day 1: Get a Base Tan & Some Culture
+Maui Itinerary Day 1: Get a Base Tan and some Culture

 You came for the sunshine, and you’ll stay in love for the same.
 Fulfill your first wish by hitting up one of Maui’s best beaches.